justintv/Twitch-API/README.md

 ### API Versions and MIME Types

 We allow clients to use any version of our API.
 Versioning is per-method so for example you can have v1 of `/channels` and v2 of `/users`.
 If a version is not specified, the latest version will be used, which is currently **v2**.
+We *strongly* recommend specifying a version, otherwise version updates might break your application if you've defaulted your requests to use the latest version.

 When specifying a version for a request to the Twitch API, set the `Accept` HTTP header to the API version you prefer.
 This is done by appending a version specifier to our vendor specific MIME type.
 Responses will have an `x-api-version` header that will indicate which version you received.